All results in the slideshow were obtained with the color deconvolution plug-in.

 Although the plug-ins on this site have been designed for forensic use they have plenty of applications for image processing enthusiasts in general.
 You do not need to have Photoshop™ to be able to use the plug-ins, you can also use them with free programs like XnView.
+The color deconvolution plug-in, warping plug-in, and their try-out versions are available in 32bit and 64bit version.

 The popular Color Deconvolution plug-in was originally developed for forensic science, to make the invisible visible by an advanced algorithm for color separation.
 It has been used successfully for varied tasks such as: recovering erased or crossed-out text, removing stains and silvering in restoring photographs, and even digital simulation of Infrared photography through color replacement.
 In forensic science it is used in the examination of documents, fingerprints, and shoe marks, to dramatically enhance the visibility of traces and remove obscuring features.